 What you see

 You see an ordinary sales candidate.
 They interview well and have the type of sales experience you’re looking for.
+No alarms go off.
+You feel comfortable interviewing them.
+Your colleagues like the person.
+Literally, there are no worries.
+You look forward to moving to the next step and probably hiring them.

 What you assume